 I would recommend this diet to everyone!
 It’s non restrictive, you don’t feel like you are missing out on anything.
 I can still go out for a meal, I don’t need to order the salad, I can just eat normal foods and enjoy my time.
 I can have a treat once in a while and not feel deprived.
 I can have an unlimited amount of fruit and vegetables to keep me full during the day.
 I can eat the same foods as my husband.
 It doesn’t require me to cook something completely different.
 I have tried many diets over the years but this one is by far the best and I think I am living proof of that.”

-“I started Weight Watchers April 4, 2016.
+“I started the Weight Watchers diet plan April 4, 2016.
 To date, I have lost 52.3 pounds on Weight Watchers!

 I love Weight Watchers because it does not feel like a diet.
 I am never deprived and honestly eat many of the same foods I used to eat prior to Weight Watchers.
 One difference is that my portions are obviously smaller and I make better food choices.
 As an example I have eaten a fast food chicken sandwich but instead of getting French fries I went home and made baked zucchini “fries” to go alongside the sandwich.
 I am a more conscious eater because with Weight Watchers you are allotted a certain number of points per day and you have a set number of weeklies that can be spread throughout the week or used up all with one splurge meal.
 I have to get foods to fit within my points and thus I have to make good choices so I don’t spend all my points on an impulse cookie BUT if I wanted to I could have the cookie and adjust everything else I eat around the cookie!
 With Weight Watchers I am not deprived! 🙂